 Located on the private Inverlounan Road on the east shore of Loch Goil you benefit from the sun all day until it dips over the mountains in the west.
 With a mature and private garden this cottage is a real sun trap when the weather allows.
-This is the west of Scotland, we cannot guarantee the weather, but we can guarantee the ever changing views that come with such a great loch front setting.
+While we can't guarantee the weather, we can guarantee the ever changing views that come with such a great loch front setting.

 There is a parking bay for one car at the entrance to the cottage.
-Be aware there are 17 steps down from the entrance to access the cottage.
-This may be a factor for anyone with limited mobility.
+There are 17 steps down from the entrance to access the cottage.
 The garden surrounds three sides of Westerings.
 There is a grassy sitting area on one side which has access from the sliding doors in the dining area.
 To the front is a smaller patio area complete with a BBQ.

 The first thing that strikes you on entering the cottage is just how light it is.
-There are as many floor to ceiling windows as possible which just brings the view right into the living areas.
-The roomy lounge and dining area is set up so as to maximise the view.
+The floor to ceiling windows brings the view right into the living areas.
+The spacious lounge and dining area is set up so as to maximise the view.
 There is a small TV in a closeable cabinet.
-The kitchen is modern and is bright and airy as it has a breakfast bar which opens up into the lounge.
+The kitchen and is bright and airy and has a breakfast bar which opens up into the lounge.

 There is a storage heater in the hall.
 All other rooms have portable heaters.
 The heating will be on for your arrival.
 Please be aware that electricity is extra and based on a meter reading on arrival and departure.
 Guests then leave the energy payment in cash.
 We have been told by the owner that it is usually less than £10 for a week in the summer.

 Beds are made up for your arrival.
-Please bring your own towels or you can hire towels at £2 each.
-Let us know in advance.
+Please bring your own towels.

 Short breaks are welcome all year round and you can arrive any day.
 Sorry. but Westerings does not accept pets.